-Once you have received a judgment against your debtor, it is wise to immediately pursue enforcing the judgment.
+Once you have received a Judgment against your debtor, it is wise to immediately pursue enforcing the Judgment.
 Generally, the faster you act, the better the results will be.
-You are more likely to obtain your monies by pursing enforcement quickly rather than allowing too much time to pass.
 As times passes, the information you have about the debtor, such as address or employer information may have changed.
-Re-locating your debtor can be quite the operation in itself, with the chance of collecting greatly reduced.
+Re-locating your debtor can be challenging, with the chance of collecting greatly reduced.

-So after having invested time, energy, and money to obtain a judgment, why stop there?
-We can help you collect, because our goal at Lion Legal Services is to ensure that you receive the money you are entitled to.
+So, after having invested time, energy, and money to obtain a Judgment, why stop there?
+Lion Legal can help you collect, because you should receive the money you are entitled to.

 Do you want to appeal your Small Claims Court Judgment against you?

-As a debtor who has lost your case and now has to pay, there are options available where we can help you.
+As a debtor (Defendant) who has lost your case and now must pay, there are options available where we can help you.
 For example, if you do not have money or assets on hand to pay the judgment, or if you disagree with the judgment made, there are steps that can be taken.